hydro-project/hydroflow/book/example_4_surface.md

     6v1-->7v1
     8v1-->6v1
 ```
-Note how the `unique` operator and its downstream dependencies are separated into their own
-_stratum_ (plural: _strata_).
-Within a given epoch, hydroflow runs each stratum to completion before invoking the next stratum.
-It inserts a stratum boundary so that we can be sure that all the duplicates arrive at `unique` before it runs.
-Between strata we see a _handoff_, which logically buffers the
-output of the first stratum, and delineates the separation of execution between the 2 strata.

-If you read the `pairs_send` calls in the code carefully, you'll see that the example data
+Returning to the code, if you read the `pairs_send` calls carefully, you'll see that the example data
 has vertices (`2`, `4`) that are more than one hop away from `0`, which were
 not output by our simple program.
 To extend this example to graph *reachability*,
 we need to recurse: find neighbors of our neighbors, neighbors of our neighbors' neighbors, and so on.
 In Hydroflow,
-this is done by adding a loop to the flow, as we'll see [next](example_4_1_surface.md).
+this is done by adding a loop to the flow, as we'll see in our [next example](example_5_surface.md).
+## Strata and Epochs
+Before we proceed, note in the mermaid graph how Hydroflow separates the `unique` operator and its downstream dependencies into their own
+_stratum_ (plural: _strata_).
+The stratum boundary before `unique` ensures that all the values arrive before it executes, ensuring that all duplicates are eliminated.

+Hydroflow runs each stratum
+in order, one at a time, ensuring all values are computed
+before moving on to the next stratum.
+Between strata we see a _handoff_, which logically buffers the
+output of the first stratum, and delineates the separation of execution between the 2 strata.

+After all strata are run, Hydroflow returns to the first stratum; this begins the next _epoch_.
+This doesn't really matter for this example, but it is important for long-running Hydroflow services that accept input from the outside world.